 FL3444A - Hummingbird Blend

 Attract hummingbirds to your growing area with these beautiful Hummingbird Blend wildflower seeds.
-The sixteen species in this mix are some of the most attractive nectar-bearing flowers available, and have a long blooming period.
+The species in this mix are some of the most attractive nectar-bearing flowers available, and have a long blooming period.
 This is a versatile blend that can be used in all kinds of applications.
 Try some in hanging baskets and window boxes. or scatter the seeds down the meridian on your street.
 The colour will lure the hummingbirds and the nectar will keep them coming back all season.
 Plus the flowers will return as early as March each year.

 Recommended rate of application: 115g per 1,000 square feet